Waiver or Alteration of Informed Consent Process

 In social science research involving deception, it is common practice to debrief the subjects at the conclusion of the study.
 In other studies, however, it would not be appropriate to require debriefing.
 For example, if the research proposed collection of tissue without identifiers, it would not be possible for the investigator to provide additional information since the identities of the subjects would be unknown.

-Even if all of the above conditions are met, the IRB is authorized to required an investigator to obtain informed consent.
+Even if all of the above conditions are met, the IRB is authorized to require an investigator to obtain informed consent.
 For example, the IRB may determine that the knowledge being sought is not important enough to justify the use of unaware subjects.

-To request this waiver, check mark the box for "Request for Waiver of Informed Consent Process" under the Informed Consent section of the E-IRB application, and answer the questions as prompted.
+To request this waiver, check the box for "Request for Waiver of Informed Consent Process" under the Informed Consent section of the E-IRB application, and answer the questions as prompted.